DPDK/dpdk/doc/guides/prog_guide/hash_lib.rst

 *   Size of the key in bytes

+*   An extra flag used to describe additional settings, for example the multithreading mode of operation (as will be described later)

 The hash also allows the configuration of some low-level implementation related parameters such as:

 *   Hash function to translate the key into a bucket index